lyngon/redgrease/docs/source/quickstart.rst

     :emphasize-lines: 3
     :lineno-match:

-All the Redis Gears magic is hidden in this function decorator, and it does two important things:
+All the Redis Gears magic is hidden in this function decorator, and it does a couple of important things:

+- It embeds the function in a ``CommandReader`` Gear function.
-- It ensures that the function contents is redgistered as a ``CommandReader`` Gear function on Redis.
+- It ensures that the function is redgistered on our Redis server(s).
+- It captures the relevant requirements, for the function to work.
+- It ensures that we only register this function once.
-- That the resulting decorated function, when called, triggers the corresponding registered Gear function, and returns the result.
+- It creates a new function, with the same name that, when called, triggers the corresponding registered Gear function, and returns the result from the server.

 This means that you can now call the decorated function, just as if it was a local function: